probmods/dippl/chapters/04-factorseq.md

                 }, 500))
 ~~~

-(There is one more optimization we could do for the HMM.
+(There is one more optimization for the HMM.
 We could achieve dynamic programming by inserting additional marginal operators at the boundary of `hmmRecur` and caching them.)